CALIFORNIA BIGHORN SHEEP

 An iconic resident of the Okanagan and Similkameen valleys, California Bighorn Sheep were once widely found throughout the dry grasslands and rugged terrain of the Southern Interior.
 Unfortunately, only small herds of wild sheep now occur within this historical range.
 In addition to overall habitat loss, many of their traditional migration corridors are now blocked by fence lines and roadways.
 This map shows the few areas where Bighorn Sheep are still living in the region.

 Bighorn Sheep are at high risk of diseases often carried by domestic sheep and goats.
-In 1999-2000, 70% of the South Okanagan Bighorn Sheep population died from pneumonia likely transmitted by domestics, which are largely immune to this disease.
+In 1999-2000, 70% of the South Okanagan Bighorn Sheep population died from pneumonia likely transmitted by domestics, which are largely immune.

 The only way to keep wild sheep safe from this threat is to avoid sheep or goat husbandry in areas with Bighorn Sheep.
 Unless you have double fenced pastures, do not raise domestic sheep or goats as pets or livestock where wild sheep and goats may be present.
 Any wild sheep who come in contact with a domestic one could become very sick.

 You can tell the age of a Bighorn ram by counting the "annuli", or ridges, on their horns!
-Each ridge is one year in the ram's life.
-Bighorn rams can live for 9-12 years and bighorn ewes about 10-14 years.
+Each ridge is about one year.
+Rams can live for 9-12 years and ewes can live for 10-14 years.

 Retain areas of natural habitat on your property, including ponds and springs.